AdactiveSAS/adsum-react-components/README.md

   </a>
 </p>

-# Adsum-React-Components
+# Touch-React-Components
-- Mono repositories for Adsum React Components
+- React components for touch screens enable application.

 ## Why ?

-This is a library of react components for interactive screens.
+This is a mono-repo has been create to share and collaborate on components for interactive screens.

 ## What's inside ?